Small-Business Lending Indicators Dashboard

 • Small banks fund 57% of applicants at the full requested amount compared to 43% at large banks, a 14-percentage-point gap that makes lender selection one of the highest-leverage decisions for small-business borrowers.

-• Banks continued tightening C&I lending standards for small firms, with the SLOOS net tightening measure reaching 8.9% heading into Q1 2026, even as borrower demand remained basically unchanged, widening the gap between credit supply and demand.
+• Banks continued tightening C&I lending standards for small firms, with the SLOOS net tightening measure reaching 8.9% heading into Q1 2026 (Q4 2025 data; next release expected early May 2026), even as borrower demand remained basically unchanged, widening the gap between credit supply and demand.

 Indicator Value Direction